-- 3.3.1 The Designated Safeguarding Lead for All Souls School is Andrew Cooke, headteacher.
-The Designated Safeguarding Lead will; - Take overall lead responsibility for safeguarding and child protection (including online safety) in All Souls School; - Liaise with the safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2020); - Always be available during term time (during school hours) for staff in the school to discuss safeguarding concerns.
-In the event that they are not available, a deputy will be made available; - Undergo training to provide them with the knowledge and skills required to carry out this role and update this every two years; - Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Be best placed to advise on the response to safeguarding concerns; - Identify if children may benefit from early help; - Act as a point of contact with the safeguarding partners; - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children are at risk of significant harm. - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support the school with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed1; - Ensure all staff have read and understood Part 1 and Annex A of Keeping Children Safe in Education (September 2021); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in school with the knowledge, skills and support required to safeguard children; - Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves All Souls School;
+- 3.3.1 The Designated Safeguarding Lead (DSL) for All Souls School is Roisin McGrath, deputy headteacher (Until October 2023) and Andrew Cooke, headteacher (from October 2023).
+Our Deputy Designated Safeguard Lead (DDSL) in the DSL's absence is Sharon Jilks / Dionne Alford.
+The Designated Safeguarding Lead will; - Take overall lead responsibility for safeguarding and child protection (including online safety and filters and monitoring); - Liaise with the safeguarding partners and work with other agencies in line with Working Together to Safeguard Children (2018); - Always be available during term time school hours for staff in All Souls to discuss safeguarding concerns.
+If they are not available, a deputy will be made available; - Undergo training to provide them with the knowledge and skills required to carry out this role updated a minimum of biannually; - Act as a source of support and expertise on matters relating to safeguarding and child protection to ensure that other members of staff can carry out their safeguarding duty; - Be best placed to advise on the response to safeguarding concerns; - Identify if children may benefit from early help; - Act as a point of contact with the safeguarding partners; - Make referrals to Coventry's Multi-Agency Safeguarding Hub (MASH) where children have been harmed or are at risk of significant harm; - Make referrals to the Channel programme where there is a radicalisation concern and/or support staff that make a referral to Channel; - Support the school with regards to their responsibilities under the Prevent duty and provide advice and support on protecting children from radicalisation; - Refer cases to the police where a crime may have been committed1; - Ensure all staff have read and understood Part 1 and/or Annex A of Keeping Children Safe in Education (September 2023); - Update their knowledge and skills regularly and keep up with any developments relevant to their role; - Provide staff in school with the knowledge, skills and support required to safeguard children;

-- Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of child who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and the school leadership team; - Promote a 'culture of safeguarding', in which every member of the All Souls community acts in the best interests of the child; - Ensuring All Souls School knows who its cohort of children who have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations; - Regularly meet with the safeguarding link governor and/or Chair of Governors to review safeguarding in All Souls School; and - Liaise with the headteacher regarding safeguarding cases and issues. - 3.3.2 Further details on the role of the Designated Safeguarding Lead can be found in Annex C of Keeping Children Safe in Education (September 2021).
+- Take responsibility for the accurate and timely recording of safeguarding and child protection concerns and take overall responsibility for safeguarding and child protection files; - Take responsibility for the transfer of safeguarding files when a child leaves All Souls; - Attend or ensure an appropriate representative attends multi-agency safeguarding or child protection meetings; - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children; - Work closely with other relevant education professionals (e.g. SENCO, Virtual School Head) to ensure children with additional vulnerabilities are safeguarded; - Help to promote educational outcomes of child who have experienced or are experiencing safeguarding or child protection issues by sharing relevant information with teachers and the school leadership team; - Promote a 'culture of safeguarding', in which every member of All Souls community acts in the best interests of the child; - Ensuring the school knows who its cohort of children or have or have had a social worker are, understanding their academic progress and attainment, and maintaining a culture of high aspirations; - Regularly meet (every half term at a minimum) with the safeguarding link governor and/or Chair of Governors to review safeguarding in All Souls; and - Liaise with the headteacher regarding safeguarding cases and issues. - Liaise with the senior mental health lead when safeguarding concerns are linked to mental health - Be Aware of the requirement for children to have an Appropriate Adult PACE code C 2019

+3.3.2 Further details on the role of the Designated Safeguarding Lead can be found in Annex C of Keeping Children Safe in Education (September 2023).